omni-lchen/zabbix-sftp/README.md

 # Installation

-Install cryptography and pysftp modules in python on zabbix server or zabbix proxy.
+Install cryptography and pysftp modules in python on zabbix server or zabbix proxy, below are the installation commands on ubuntu:

   * apt-get install python-pip
   * pip install --upgrade pip